 And that’s when I started doing what any good theologian would do in the case of illiteracy, I started raising churches.
 I literally drew mathematical equations and replaced concepts with colors.
 The math didn’t become easier, but it did become more intelligible.
 I could see more patterns and transformations, and the craftsmanship of certain equations…even, in a few cases, how and why some of them worked.
 It was amazing.
 It made for lots of crazy questions, but it also made things more interesting.

-Other boring lecturers, too, had really exciting or elegant ways with math, some so painstakingly organized my exam mark went up at least ten percent just by following the work.
-Other lecturers were better at speaking; in those cases I’d follow the explanations.
-The whole point really was that I had figured out a way to read the pasta on the wall in a way I could understand it, to listen to what was being said even without words, and to learn the language of the universe.
+I had finally figured out a way to read the pasta on the wall in a way I could understand it, to listen to what was being said even without words, and to learn the language of the universe.

 Perhaps I am just imagining, but I think the universe is a bit like Barberini.
 It likes to be looked at, and when it’s noticed and loved, it starts doing crazy things, like turning artists into engineers.